DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-05-20-user-research-round-4-findings.md

 ### Insight 1

-It's clear how to use the features available to support users (adding/removing support users, adding organisations and adding/removing organisation users) and these work in a very similar way to other DfE services which is welcomed.
+It’s clear how to use the features available to support users (adding/removing support users, adding organisations and adding/removing organisation users) and these work in a very similar way to other DfE services which is welcomed.

 #### Supporting detail and evidence

-> “It's easy to navigate, easy to add people, add organisations, remove people.
-All of that's easy and simple.”
+> “It’s easy to navigate, easy to add people, add organisations, remove people.
+All of that’s easy and simple.”

 > “It’s really well laid out.
-It's very similar to Manage and Publish, and I think our agents will find it quite a clear process because it looks the same – the layout of it.”
+It’s very similar to Manage and Publish, and I think our agents will find it quite a clear process because it looks the same – the layout of it.”

 ### Insight 2